kolappannathan/dotnet-web-api-boilerplate/README.md

  - In appsettings.json
     1. Database connection string.
     2. JWT secret, issuer and audience
- - In Base class in Operations, uncomment the line that establishes db connection
  - Update the login controller & user lib.
- - This project has a default editorconfig file.
-If needed customize it.
  - In program.cs
    1. Update CORS websites list